 In contrast, in the case of VDI, there is only one system that requires attention – the server.
 Keeping it up to date and secure will ensure the smooth function of all other linked virtual machines.

-These are the five major advantages of VDI that make it popular among IT institutions.
+These are the six major advantages of VDI that make it popular among IT institutions.
 In addition to these advantages, VDI provides several other benefits, such as quick setup, BYOD (Bring Your Own Device), increased productivity, reduced license costs, and more.

 Bottom Line: There is no denying that Virtual Desktop Infrastructure (VDI) is one of the principal technologies that can significantly benefit remote working teams or hybrid workplaces.
 From lowering hardware and maintenance costs to improving mobility and data security to providing centralized infrastructure control, it benefits end-users and organizations in various ways.
 However, you will only be able to reap all of the benefits of VDI if it is properly deployed.